AbdulrahmanHallak/WebHaven/README.md

 Make sure you are in the directory where the compose.yaml file is and run the following command

 `
-docker compose -f compose.yaml --env-file .env up
+docker compose --env-file .env up
 `

-Now we only need to connect the ngrok container to the bridge network of the bot created in the compose file for it to be able to forward requests to the bot container.
+Now we only need to connect the ngrok container to the bridge network of the bot created in the compose file for ngrok container to be able to forward requests to the bot container.

 To do so run the following command: